Tejiri-79/First-repo/README.md

+Project Title
 Lab 5 - Data Analysis with Pandas & Matplotlib

-Description
+Short Description
-This repository contains a Jupyter Notebook (Lab 5.ipynb) that focuses on data analysis using Python.
-The notebook explores a dataset (Salaries.csv) and performs various operations using pandas, numpy, matplotlib, and seaborn.
+This project explores data analysis using Python.
+It uses pandas, numpy, matplotlib, and seaborn libraries to analyze a dataset (Salaries.csv).
+The notebook performs data exploration, visualization, and basic statistical analysis.

 Getting Started
 Prerequisites
+Before running the notebook, ensure you have the following installed:
 Python
 Jupyter Notebook
 Required libraries: numpy, scipy, pandas, matplotlib, seaborn